Catalog Description

 Hours: 54 lecture

-Description: Stresses the importance of values and ethics and appropriate moral judgments necessary in the administration of justice field.
+Description: This course provides an introduction to concepts and theories of ethical decision-making, moral conduct, obligation, and permission, justice, and responsibility in administration of justice professions.
+The role of ethics, codes of conduct and appropriate moral judgments necessary in the field will be examined.
 Provides an understanding of values and integrity which must be displayed, and communication skills necessary to be an effective criminal justice practitioner.
 (CSU)

 Course Student Learning Outcomes